togakangaroo/curriculum/resources/nitrous/README.md

 # Nitrous Setup Guide

-This guide will explain how to (1) create a Github account, (2) create a Nitrous account, and (3) create a workspace in Cloud9 that clones a Github repository.
+This guide will explain how to (1) create a Github account, (2) create a Nitrous account, and (3) create a workspace in Nitrous that clones a Github repository.

 ## Background